talhaaqma-byte/to-do-app-react-django/README.md

 - ✅ Create, read, update, and delete todos
 - ✅ Mark todos as complete/incomplete
 - ✅ Set priority levels (Low, Medium, High)
-- ✅ Add due dates
+- ✅ Add due dates and times
+- ✅ Automated email reminders when task time is reached
+- ✅ Follow-up email reminders for overdue tasks
+- ✅ Visual overdue indicators on UI
 - ✅ Search todos by title or description
 - ✅ Filter by status (All, Active, Completed)
 - ✅ Filter by priority